 The input for sample runs are an EBNF definition for EBNF itself and an EBNF definition for Oberon.
 Errors are marked in the input focus view.
 All the previously discussed syntax-checking actions still occur.
 In addition, a pretty-printed version of the input grammar is output to a separate window.

-Bnf7 uses the services of Coco.
+Bnf7 uses the services provided by Coco.

 StdCoded File <=> PacCoded File (69 / 33 kByte - Release 24-Jul-2010)